open-easyrtc/open-easyrtc/README.md

 **A bundle of Open Source WebRTC joy!**

-Priologic's EasyRTC, a bundle of Open Source WebRTC joy, incorporates an EasyRTC server install and client API, and working  HTML5 and JavaScript demos under a BSD 2 license.
+Priologic's EasyRTC, a bundle of Open Source WebRTC joy, include an EasyRTC server andclient API, HTML5 and JavaScript demos under a BSD 2 license.

 Features
 --------